Pam Jenkins, from Diamond Creek, discusses some alternative winter green vegetables.

 Variety being the spice of life, let’s talk about some alternative winter green vegetables that may well just show up, uninvited, in your garden.
 They may be classed as weeds or they may just be growing in an inappropriate place.

-Today’s specialties include chickweed, mallow, parsley, three cornered leeks and warrigal greens.
+Today’s specialties include chickweed, mallow, parsley, three-cornered leeks (aka onion weed) and warrigal greens.